 Disadvantages of Backward Integration

-Implementing backward integration will result in inefficiencies.
+Implementing backward integration can result in inefficiencies.
 By acquiring the supplier of raw materials required in the production process, the company will limit competition, resulting in sluggishness and lack of innovation.
 The company will be less motivated to spend money on research and development.
-As a result, the quality of the company’s end product(s) will decline, and costs of managing the customer complaints will increase.
+As a result, the quality of the company’s end product(s) may decline, and the costs of managing customer complaints will increase.

 2. Substantial investment

-Another disadvantage of backward integration is the substantial investments that will be needed to finance the acquisition.
-The company will be forced to utilize all its cash reserves and even take up more debts to finance the acquisition.
+Another disadvantage of backward integration is the substantial investment that will be needed to finance the acquisition.
+The company may be forced to utilize all its cash reserves and even take up more debts to finance the acquisition.
 If the company is unable to repay the debts or enjoy the benefits of the acquisition, it will face the risk of default and even liquidation.